lammps/lammps/doc/src/Intro_overview.rst

 are optimized for systems with particles that are repulsive at short distances, so that the local density of particles never becomes too large.
-This is in contrast to methods used for modeling plasma or gravitational bodies (e.g. galaxy formation).
+This is in contrast to methods used for modeling plasma or gravitational bodies (like galaxy formation).

-On parallel machines, LAMMPS uses spatial-decomposition techniques with MPI parallelization to partition the simulation domain into sub-domains of equal computational cost, one of which is assigned to each processor.
+On parallel machines, LAMMPS uses spatial-decomposition techniques with MPI parallelization to partition the simulation domain into subdomains of equal computational cost, one of which is assigned to each processor.
-Processors communicate and store "ghost" atom information for atoms that border their sub-domain.
-Multi-threading parallelization and GPU acceleration with with particle-decomposition can be used in addition.
+Processors communicate and store "ghost" atom information for atoms that border their subdomain.
+Multi-threading parallelization and GPU acceleration with particle-decomposition can be used in addition.